bigladder/erin/docs/arch/adr-008-io.md

-# ADR 8: Writing and Logging Results
+# ADR 8: Reading, Writing, and Logging

 ## Context

+This ADR is heavily performance oriented although there are other considerations as well.

-After initial benchmarking, a typical simulation is appearing to take:
+After initial profiling, a typical simulation is appearing to take:

 - 1/3 of the time in actual simulation
 - 1/3 of the time reading in data